Learned ISTA with Error-based Thresholding for Adaptive Sparse Coding: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section, we provide convergence analyses for LISTA and LISTA with support selection.
+Proof of all our theoretical results can be found in the appendices\footnote{Appendix can be seen on https://arxiv.org/abs/2112.10985.}.
 We focus on the noiseless case and the main results are obtained under some assumptions of the ground-truth sparse code.
-Specifically, we here assume that the ground-truth sparse vector $x_s$ is sampled from the distribution $\gamma(B,s)$, i.e., the number of its nonzero elements follows a uniform distribution $U(0,s)$ and the magnitude of its nonzero elements follows an arbitrary distribution in $[-B,B]$.
-Compared with the assumptions made in some recent works~\cite{chen2018theoretical,liu2019alista,Wu2020gated}, i.e., $x_s \in \mathcal{X}(B,s)=\{x_s|\|x_s\|_0\leq s,\|x_s\|_{\infty} \leq B\}$, our assumption here provides a more detailed yet also stricter description of the distribution of $x_s$, especially for the sparsity of $x_s$.
-In fact, it can be easily derived that our assumption satisfies prior assumptions.
-In particular, for $\forall x_s\in\gamma(B,s)$, there exist $x_s\in \mathcal{X}(B,s):=\{x_s| \|x_s\|_0\leq s,\|x_s\|_\infty\leq B\}$~\cite{Wu2020gated}.
-We also assume that $s$ is sufficiently small in our theoretical analysis for error-based thresholding, which means $\mu(A)s < 0.5$ specifically.
-Note that similar assumptions can also be found in relative works~\cite{chen2018theoretical,liu2019alista,Wu2020gated}, i.e., $\mu(A)(2s-1) < 1$.
+Specifically, we here assume that the ground-truth sparse vector $x^\star$ is sampled from the distribution $\gamma(B,s)$, i.e., the number of its nonzero elements follow a uniform distribution $U(0,s)$ and the magnitude of its nonzero elements follow an arbitrary distribution in $[-B,B]$.
+We also assume that $s$ is sufficiently small in our theoretical analysis for error-based thresholding, which means $\mu(A)(2s-1) < 1$ to be exact.
+Note that similar assumptions can also be found in relative works~\cite{chen2018theoretical,liu2019alista,Wu2020gated,aberdam2021ada}.